7 Ways to Properly Diagnose and Treat Your Financial Health

 - Your tax refunds.

 You must do your best to set aside a small amount of money each month or even daily.
 Do your very best to make this a reality.
 The peace of mind of having a savings account will keep your financial health in check.
+The best way to do this is by paying yourself first every time you received your paycheck.

 4. Do you have a budget?